5G is about to get a big boost from Trump and the FCC

 Under the plan, the Federal Communications Commission will release a wide swath of high-frequency airwaves for cellular use in what will be the largest trove of U.S. wireless spectrum ever to be auctioned off.
 As much as 3.4 gigahertz of so-called “millimeter-wave” spectrum could be sold to wireless carriers such as AT&T and Verizon in the sale, which will begin Dec.
 10, according to FCC Chairman Ajit Pai.

 The FCC also will propose a $20 billion fund to expand broadband in rural America over the coming decade, connecting up to 4 million households and small businesses to high-speed Internet, said Pai.
-The so-called “Rural Digital Opportunity Fund” is expected to launch later this year.
+The so-called “Rural Digital Opportunity Fund” could launch later this year after a period of public notice and comment.

 “We want to get this program stood up as soon as we can, because we recognize the need to close that digital divide in rural America,” Pai told reporters on a Friday morning conference call.